Steven Hatfill: Hatfill case against blogger

-In 2010, Hatfill sued Google to persuade them to reveal the IP address behind the blog of one "Luigi Warren", which was hosted by Google's blogspot web-hosting service.
-According to Newsweek, "Luigi Warren" had "operated a lurid rumor mill about Hatfill for more than a decade – promoting, in particular, hearsay about the years he lived and worked in southern Africa during the throes of apartheid."
-Hatfill and his lawyers soon learned that the real Luigi Warren, a stem-cell researcher at Harvard Medical School (who had, in fact, been a prolific post-9/11 commentator on his own "woolly blog, The Hatfill Deception") was not the source of the recent diatribes in question.
-Rather, that source was someone impersonating Warren – one John Michie, a radiation oncologist at Stellenbosch University in South Africa, Hatfill's alma mater.
-Michie agreed to an undisclosed settlement and Google was dismissed from the lawsuit.
+Hatfill obtained from Google the IP address behind the blog of one "Luigi Warren" hosted by Google's Blogspot web-hosting service.
+According to Newsweek, "Luigi Warren" had "operated a lurid rumor mill about Hatfill for more than a decade–promoting, in particular, hearsay about the years he lived and worked in southern Africa during the throes of apartheid."
+In 2010, Hatfill's attorneys sent a letter to a stem-cell research scientist at Harvard Medical School whom they accused of authoring the "Luigi Warren" posts.
+The Harvard researcher, however, did not make the posts in question, and instead maintained a different blog, in which he wrote that "the campaign to promote Steven Hatfill as a 'person of interest' ... was a bureaucratic ruse or diversion to maintain a useful strategic ambiguity."
+The Harvard researcher believed that someone was impersonating him.
+Google revealed the IP address for the blog, which was traced to a computer at Stellenbosch University in South Africa (Hatfill's alma mater); the university identified a radiation oncologist as the user of the computer in question, and the blogger later agreed to an undisclosed settlement.